vibby/innocent/README.md

-# innocent
+# Réunionïte

-Innocent is a social game where innocents must be spoted among the guilty players.
+Réunionïte is a social game where collaborators should exclude innate and sleepers.

 ## Customize configuration